 All smart meters meet the same safety standards, regardless of your energy supplier.
 They must have undergone checks to ensure they meet UK and EU safety standards.
 All smart meters are installed by trained professionals.

 When fitting your smart meter, your installer will also perform some limited visual safety checks to identify signs of risk in your gas appliances.
-Between the beginning of 2017 to the end of May 2021, 1,444,000 safety issues unrelated to smart metering were identified by installers as part of a free visual safety check helping to protect households across Great Britain.
+From the start of 2017 to the end of May 2022, over 1,814,000 safety issues unrelated to smart metering were identified by installers as part of a free visual safety check helping to protect households across Great Britain.

 Your supplier will also receive alerts about your smart meter functionality, meaning any potential issues can be identified quickly.

 I'm Luke I live in Manchester with my wife and my three-year-old daughter.
 We live in a semi-detached house.

 We decided to get a smart meter to help save money on energy bills, and monitor our use.

 With our installation we applied online, and they came out.
 The engineer assessed our boiler.